 San Antonio Fatherhood Campaign grows from vision of concerned fathers In San Antonio, an idea that began with the vision of a handful of concerned Latino/Chicano and Native-American fathers has quickly developed into an organized community campaign to promote responsible fatherhood to fathers of all ages.
 Making Connections-San Antonio and the AECF Fatherhood initiative and community father’s helped put together the efforts to a larger segment of the community.

-The San Antonio Fatherhood Campaign spun off from work being done imageby several groups who were involved with programs directed to helping young men and teens.
+The San Antonio Fatherhood Campaign spun off from work being done by several groups who were involved with programs directed to helping young men and teens.
 Two already established organizations, the American Indians in Texas-Spanish Colonial Missions (AIT-SCM) and the San Antonio National Compadres Network (SANCN), provided early support.

 Their work in SANCN’s organizational efforts to mentor young men caused the founders to question the role of fathers in the broader community.
 Seeing that fathers are often overlooked and undervalued, they questioned what could be done to improve the roles men play as fathers.